 This “soda epidemic” has increased in the last few decades.
 The size of soft drinks offered at restaurants, fast food locations, and supermarkets, has increased from 7 ounces to 32 ounces over the last fifty years.
 In addition, the consumption of sodas has increased, due in part to a greater variety available on the market today.

 The best way toprevent tooth decay from sodas is to reduce the amount of soda a person drinks on a regular basis.
 By reducing soda consumption, you are lowering the amount of sugar consumed in addition to the amount of phosphoric acid you encounter.
 For those who continue to drink sodas regularly, drink a soda through a straw, not directly from the bottle, to reduce contact with teeth.
 Also, rinse your mouth with water or mouthrinse after consumption.

 Dr. Alexander Ash and his team of highly skilled dentists and hygienists at Studio Dental Care can help to treat some of the damage caused by consuming too much coca cola and other soda pop products.
 Attending the dentist regularly helps to promote overall oral health through routine and general dentistry procedures.
 To reverse the plaque and tartar build up, patients may choose routine cleanings or sedation dentistry to help those anxious nerves.
 In order to restore a natural laminating and brighter smile, Dr. Ash also offers cosmetic dentistry such as Invisalign, teeth whitening, and veneers.
-Call today or visit Studio Dental Care’s website by going to http://www.studiodentalcare.com/ and support greatoral health for your family and yourself!
+Call today or visit Studio Dental Care to support great oral health for your family and yourself!